 This device driver enables to dynamically add, group, enable or disable items and change their names.
 The INI file automatically created by the device driver for every machine contains sections that allow you to control its behavior.

-Section [GENERAL] contains information about global parameters used by the driver on startup, please only change the value from iTNC530 = 0 to 1 if you’re using an iTNC530 controller!
-Commands defines the number of commands you’d like to execute, maximum value = 30.
+Section [GENERAL] contains information about global parameters used by the driver on startup, please only change the value from iTNC530 = 0 to 1 if you’re using an iTNC530 or TNC320, TNC620 or TNC640 controller!
+Commands defines the number of commands you’d like to execute, maximum value = 35.
+Entry ‘Legacy PLC’ allows you to convert PLC byte, word or dword output from older controllers like TNC426 or TNC430 to a proper format.
+Please set Legacy PLC = 1 in case the output differs from the values you see at the controller.

 Description of the numeric sections: